moll-dev/Data-Structure-Zoo/3-Generics/README.md

 What do you think will be printed to the console?
 Obviously 'They're equal' won't be printed.
 But what about the next two?
-It's uncertain, maybe they're compared by length or lexigraphically.
+It's uncertain, maybe they're compared by length or lexicographically.
 If you tried it yourself you'll see that it would print 'foo!' because the Natural Ordering of those strings puts the string 'hello' before 'thomas'.
 Natural Ordering is very important in sorting and other algorithms, integers are simple enough but what about comparing complex objects?